patoi/patoi.github.com/source/_posts/2012-09-08-the-road-to-continuous-delivery.markdown

 1. Developers have guidelines: coding style, specification, etc.

 ### Team
-1. You have a TEAM.
+1. You must have a TEAM.
 Not programmers, not testers, not designers, not managers.
 1. Team size between 3-8 people.
 1. Team is older than 3 months.
 1. Team is self organized.